dudeperf3ct/dudeperf3ct.github.io/content/projects/zed_extension.md

 }
 ```

 This worked but that's not what I wanted.
-You have to navigate to "Assitant panel" and type `/mask` command with contents of `.env`, lol.
+You have to navigate to "Assistant panel" and type `/mask` command with contents of `.env`, lol.

 ```bash
 /mask API_KEY=secret123